OpenCircuits/OpenCircuits/docs/Guides/Imports.md

     Any css or scss files

 ## ALPHABETICAL ##
-    if none of the prevouis rules apply default to alphabetical order
+    If none of the previous rules apply, default to alphabetical order

 # IMPORTANT #
-    files in the site/shared directory should never import from the digital directory files in the app/core directory should never import from the app/digital directory files in the app/ directory should never import from the site/ directory
+    Files in the site/shared directory should never import from the digital directory Files in the app/core directory should never import from the app/digital directory Files in the app/ directory should never import from the site/ directory

 # EXAMPLE #
     import {createRef} from "react";